- Reference photos help you create believable art.

 - Take specific shots as reference points for a difficult, long-term project, such as a landscape or portrait.

-There are issues to be aware of when it comes to using copyrighted material from other artists or photographers for your own work.
+There are issues to be aware of when using copyrighted material from other artists or photographers for your work.
 It all depends on if you are doing studies for your personal development or to sell your art.

-With your own photographs, there are no restrictions.
+With your photographs, there are no restrictions.
 So, it can help artists to get into the habit of taking shots of their subject to lean on as needed.
-This could be with a digital camera or just a smartphone.
+This could be with a digital camera or just with your phone.

 - You can enjoy a wider range of images with subjects not available in the flesh.